-Passwords that contain space characters must be enclosed in double quotes.
+Passwords that contain space or caret (^) characters must be enclosed in double quotes.
 Passwords that contain the double quote (") character must be escaped in order to be handled correctly on the command line.

 There are two methods for escaping double quote characters.
 The method that you choose depends on the character that immediately precedes the double quote character (owing to how Windows parses commands).